flectra-hq/documentation-user/purchase/purchases/rfq/create.rst

 	:align: center

 The status of the RfQ will change to PURCHASE ORDER.
-Tabs in the upper right corner of the order will show 1 Shipment and 0 Invoice.
+Tabs in the upper right corner of the order will show 1 Shipment and 0 Vendor Bills.

 .. image:: ./media/image10.png
 	:align: center